Cloud cost almost never goes down on its own. It has to be managed as a first-class architectural constraint.

 Cloud Native Overview

-What does cloud cost consist of?
+What cloud cost is made of

 Compute